okfn/opendefinition/ofd/index.markdown

 ### Open Format Specification

-An open format specification *should* be:
+A specification that describes an open format *should* be:

 - defined through a fair, transparent and collaborative process.
 - freely redistributable (although the document may be under a license that doesn’t allow changes to the specification document).